 There are many fertilizers on the market specifically designed for hibiscus care, but I personally choose to use a granular fertilizer over a liquid one.

-This is due to their slow-release properties, meaning that it will keep regularly providing your hibiscus with the nutrients it needs over a period of time.
+This is due to their slow-release properties, meaning that they will keep regularly providing your hibiscus with the nutrients it needs over a period of time.

 NPK nutrients are the three most vital nutrients for a hibiscus plant, but when purchasing a fertilizer, you should ensure that there is a higher amount of nitrogen (N) and potash (K) in the soil and just a small amount of phosphate (P).